 Studies have found that the administration of the cannabinoid THC promotes sleep.
 The activation of the CB1 receptor induces sleep.
 Although promising, further research is needed to confirm the relationship between sleep and the endocannabinoid system.

-This is another reason why so many people report that CBD oil helps them fall asleep and stay asleep.
+This is another reason why so many people report that Hemp oil helps them fall asleep and stay asleep.

 Despite being integral to your health, so many people aren’t getting enough consistent, good quality sleep.
 There are several natural methods you can try to get better quality sleep and feel good.